River people: Life along Asia's key waterways

 Plastic has helped millions of farmers worldwide to increase production, decrease crop losses and conserve water through methods like mulching, drip irrigation, and greenhouse films.

-However, Cambodian farmers in horticulture produce roughly 390-625 kilograms of plastic per hectare and per year, which is creating challenges for human and environmental health, the study issued in February said.
+However, Cambodian farmers in horticulture produce roughly 390-625 kilograms of potential plastic waste per hectare and per year, which is creating challenges for human and environmental health, the study issued in February said.

 The study, conducted in Battambang, Banteay Meanchey, Oddar Meanchey, Siem Reap, and Kandal, also found that farmers dispose their plastic waste without proper management by burying, burning, and illegal dumping